duducharapa/replaydown-api/README.md

 - The envolved players
 - The Pokémon and your discoverable moves
+- The winner of match and how much turns it lasted

 And so much more.
 The complete list are available [here](#complete-list-of-data).